Mondraker Dune

 The Dune XR and RR both get electronic shifting via SRAM’s Transmission (XO on the XR, GX on the RR), while the Dune R sticks with a mechanical SRAM drivetrain with a combination of GX and NX parts.
 All three build specs get the same Maxxis Assegai MaxxGrip front tire in an EXO+ casing, with Minion DHR II MaxxTerra DoubleDown rear tires.
 While we would prefer to see DoubleDown casings on both ends, Mondraker has done better than most with casing and compound selection here.

 All the builds see a fairly hefty dose of Mondraker’s in-house Onoff components and come with a stubby 30 mm stem.
-Dropper post lengths are a bit shorter than we’d like to see, especially given that the seat tube lengths could likely accommodate longer drop — the size Large, for example, gets a 140–170 mm adjustable dropper when it could likely push to 170–200 mm with the 450 mm seat tube measurement.
-For the asking price, it would have been nice to see fewer house-brand parts and longer droppers.
+Dropper post lengths are a bit shorter than we’d like to see, though the interrupted seat tube presumably makes that tough — the size Large, for example, gets a 140–170 mm adjustable dropper, which is pretty short by modern standards.

 Full build specifications are below.
 In addition to the complete builds, Mondraker also offers the top-step Dune XR as a frameset for $6,799 USD.